Mosaica Education: 2010s

 In 2010, the MAPSA (Michigan Association of Public School Academies) recognized Bingham Arts with the Charter School of Excellence Award for the state of Michigan.
 The Columbus Preparatory Academy was recognized as a 'School of Excellence with Distinction' by the Ohio Department of Education in 2011.

 In 2012, a charter school managed by Mosaica Education received the Illinois State Board of Education's "Academic Improvement Award."
 A charter school managed by Mosaica Education received the 2012 Colorado "Governors' Distinguished Improvement Award" for exceeding academic expectations.

 In April 2012, the Winston-Salem Journal reported that the STEAM Academy of Winston-Salem, North Carolina had faced declining revenue and poor academic performance for multiple years.
 Mosaica took over management of the charter school in late 2011.
 The STEAM Academy's board of directors hired Susan Willis to serve as the school's principal in December of that year.
 Willis had been fired in 2009 from Fleming High School in Roanoke, Virginia for allegedly manipulating student schedules to influence the school's standardized testing scores.
 Mosaica was aware of Willis' firing but felt that Willis was "cleared of any wrongdoing" after the company spoke to a former Roanoke school superintendent and consulted a dissenting opinion from the Virginia state investigation into Willis' conduct.

 Also in 2012, Mosaica was contracted to manage a charter district in Muskegon Heights, Michigan by Donald Weatherspoon, the emergency manager of the failing district.
 Prior to contracting with Mosaica, Weatherspoon had fired the entire staff of the school district and reconstituted it as a charter district.
 Mosaica had "three months to hire and train staff members, including those rehired from the old district, bring neglected facilities up to code, and persuade parents to keep their children enrolled."
 The school's first principal quit within the first month of that school year and, within three months, a quarter of the teachers hired by Mosaica in the summer had left the district.
 According to Education Week, "the largest single proportion [of teachers who left the district]—28 percent—cited the charter district's lack of participation in Michigan's public school employee retirement plan as the reason [for leaving]."

 In 2013, a charter school managed by Mosaica Education is recognized by the Ohio Department of Education as a "High Progress School of Honor."
 As of 2013, Atlanta Preparatory Academy, a charter school managed by Mosaica, ranked in the bottom 20% of schools in Georgia based on standardized testing scores.
 Atlanta Public Schools recommended that the Georgia Board of Education not renew the school's charter due to low standardized test scores.
 The public school district was also concerned that the charter school's board lacked sufficient independence because it owed $801,384 to Mosaica.

-In 2014, Tatonka Capital sued Mosaica, claiming default on loans.
-Mosaica went into court-ordered receivership in September 2014.
-In 2015, Tatonka and Pansophic Learning acquired the company's assets out of bankruptcy.